 - Naoshima Island: In an effort to tackle depopulation, Naoshima and nearby islands have begun fostering creatives and are now a hub for contemporary art, with famed installations, galleries and festivals held to highlight the growing scene with works from some of Japan’s most well known and exciting artists (home to Yayoi Kasuma’s famous dotted pumpkin).

-- Shikoku Mura is an open-air architectural museum in Takamatsu where visitors can see various structures which have been carefully rebuilt from their original locations across Shikoku.
+- Shikoku Mura: Shikoku Mura is an open-air architectural museum in Takamatsu where visitors can see various structures that have been carefully rebuilt from their original locations across Shikoku.

-- Konpirasan is dedicated to sailors and shares elements of both Buddhist temples and Shinto shrines, but was officially deemed a shrine at the beginning of the Meiji period.
-It has one of the the most difficult ascents in the country with over 1300 steps needed to reach it.
+- Konpira Shrine: Konpirasan (aka Kotohira-gū) is dedicated to sailors and shares elements of both Buddhist temples and Shinto shrines, but was officially deemed a shrine at the beginning of the Meiji period.
+It has one of the the most difficult ascents in the country, with over 1300 steps needed to reach it.
 If it sounds a bit much, you can hire a palanquin to carry you up (one-person box, supported by poles and carried by multiple strong-legged locals).

-Food: Sanuki udon takes its name from the original name for the prefecture, and is one of Japan’s three primary udon types.
-Characterized by uts chewy, firm texture which comes from using a specific local wheat, it’s found almost everywhere in Kagawa, with over 700 restaurants to choose from!
+Sanuki udon takes its name from the original name for the prefecture, and is one of Japan’s three primary udon types.
+Characterized by its chewy, firm texture, which comes from using a specific local wheat, it’s found almost everywhere in Kagawa, with over 700 restaurants to choose from!

 Ehime – 愛媛県